Devin J. Starlanyl

 of the protocol for anonymous clinical study for researchers, I have modified

-it into a protocol for identification of FMS subsets for clinicians, with Dr.
+it into a protocol for identification of FM subsets for clinicians, with Dr.

 Eisinger's approval.
 I hope